tanwolf/Drougths-vs-Election-Results-A-visual-exploration/README.md

-# Drougths, Wildfires and Election Results - A Visual Exploration
+# Droughss, Wildfires and Election Results - A Visual Exploration

 ## Project Description